cogentcore/core/gpu/README.md

 * `New*` returns a new object.
 * `Config` operates on an existing object and settings, and does everything to get it configured for use.
 * `Release` releases allocated WebGPU objects.
+The usual Go simplicity of not having to worry about freeing memory does not apply to these objects.

-# GPU Accelerated Compute Engine
+# Compute System

 See `examples/compute1` for a very simple compute shader, and [compute.go](vgpu/compute.go) for `Compute*` methods specifically useful for this case.